 Only one color option

 Need something a bit more spacious?
 Check out this rolling duffle bag from Netpack.
-At 35 x 14 x 16 inches, you'll have plenty of packing room in the main compartment, not to mention the four side pockets.
+You'll have plenty of packing room in the main compartment, not to mention the four side pockets.

 The durable outer material is laminated for moisture resistance, and a thermoplastic frame helps it stand up straight without support.
 Ball-bearing wheels and a gripped telescope handle make this versatile luggage easy to tote around too.